nvimdev/dashboard-nvim/README.md

-disable_move    --  defualt is false disable move keymap for hyper shortcut_type   --  shorcut type 'letter' or 'number' change_to_vcs_root -- default is false,for open file in hyper mru. it will change to the root of vcs config = {},    --  config used for theme hide = {
+disable_move    --  defualt is false disable move keymap for hyper shortcut_type   --  shorcut type 'letter' or 'number' change_to_vcs_root -- default is false,for open file in hyper mru. it will change to the root of vcs buffer_name = 'Dashboard' -- the name of the dashboard's buffer.
+Visible depending on the nvim config config = {},    --  config used for theme hide = {
   statusline    -- hide statusline default is true